muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I examined Ethan's claims as he spoke and it turns out what he said is completely true.

 "And if you follow along the spine, you can see that there's no difference between the left and the right side of Phanna's bones.
-If Phanna sustained any damage to their bone structure, it should be very appearent but there's nothing that breaks the mirror patern of Phanna's left and right side..."
+If Phanna sustained any damage to their bone structure, it should be very apparent but there's nothing that breaks the mirror pattern of Phanna's left and right side..."

 I continued to examine Phanna as much as I can with Ethan's assistance but it seems like everything that Ethan is saying is completely correct as he continued to explain.

-"What gets a bit more difficult to examin is Phanna's organs.
+"What gets a bit more difficult to examine is Phanna's organs.
 Since you don't have any reference to what Phanna's internals looks like, it's hard to explain what should or shouldn't look any particular way but you can clearly see Phanna breathing and their heartbeat here."
-Ethan said pointing towards Phanna's chest before continueing.
+Ethan said pointing towards Phanna's chest before continuing.

-"However One that we can gather is that because Phanna's rib cage is undammaged, we can assume that anything protected by it is also undamaged and since Melody's attack hit Phanna's upper body we can assume that there's no damage to anything below the rib cage."
+"However One that we can gather is that because Phanna's rib cage is undamaged, we can assume that anything protected by it is also undamaged and since Melody's attack hit Phanna's upper body we can assume that there's no damage to anything below the rib cage."

 Ethan stopped explaining at this point to look at me.

-I can see fully well that everything that he said is completely true.
+I can see full well that everything that he said is completely true.

 It really doesn't look like Phanna has taken any damage at all.

 Seeing this with my eyes first hand gave me a sense of relief but also a strange feeling of discomfort not knowing exactly what or why.

-"Thanks Ethan..."
+"Thanks, Ethan..."
 Was the only thing I could say at this point as I dropped myself back down onto the floor to sit next to Phanna.

-Seeing me leaving the examination position, Ethan responsibly stopped his control of my Sphear of Influence.
+Seeing me leaving the examination position, Ethan responsibly stopped his control of my Sphere of Influence.

 "Terminate Influence Extention" Ethan whispered.

-I felt my Sphere of Influence return to my controle but that wasn't where my mind was.
+I felt my Sphere of Influence return to my control but that wasn't where my mind was.

 The only thing on my mind was Phanna.